robertparker077/Berserk-BlackJack-/README.md

 # Berserk-BlackJack-
 Blackjack for Node.js Console
 ## Description

-The goal of this project is to build an asynchronous Javascript blackjack game for the console using Node.js.
+The goal of this project is to build a Javascript blackjack game for the console using Node.js.

 ## Context